anandmsinha/FalconAndroid/readme.md

 3. Version 0.3.0 (Not started)

     1. Check if we can support lower android versions.
     2. Improve look and feel.
-    3. Improve file viewer use intent instead of browser.
     4. Ability to see drafts.
+    5. Ability to view files in place (right now it happens in browser.)